Following are frequently asked JIRA testing interview questions in for freshers as well as experienced QA professionals.

 - Features that is not available elsewhere

-- Get latest update on the progress of projects
+- Get the latest update on the progress of projects

-- It run anywhere and recognized with many famous companies
+- It runs anywhere and recognized with many famous companies

 - Easily extensible and customizable